LukDrey/eDNA_teaching_2023/README.md

                                         ps_fungi_noncontam)
 ```

-  13. Which taxa were removed from the original datasets as contaminants?
+> :memo: **Question 13:** Which taxa were removed from the original datasets as contaminants?
-  14. How many taxa remain after this step?
+> :memo: **Question 14:** How many taxa remain after this step?
-  15. What is the difference between the frequency, prevalence and combined approach in the decontam function?
+> :memo: **Question 15:** What is the difference between the frequency, prevalence and combined approach in the decontam function?

 ## LULU curation